 For more information on how it works and why it matters, we have published an 'ESO 101' document that covers how ERCs and SSTs help forecast electricity risks, what triggers action when supply looks tight, and how extra hydro storage can be used if needed.

-• The national controlled hydro storage position has slightly improved since last month's update and now sits at 98% of the historic mean as of 24 July.
+- The national controlled hydro storage position remains very high and now sits at 127% of the historic mean at 26 January.
+South Island storage is at 125%.

-• No Simulated Storage Trajectories (SSTs) cross the Watch curve in 2025.
-Five of the 93 SSTs cross the Watch curve in January-July 2026.
-This assumes the third Rankine unit retires in January 2026 and the market supplements the existing coal stockpile at its maximum import capability to maintain increased thermal generation during low hydro inflows.
+- No Simulated Storage Trajectories (SSTs) cross the Watch curve in 2026 or in 2027.
+This assumes the market supplements the existing coal stockpile at its maximum import capability to maintain increased thermal generation during any extended periods of low hydro inflows.

 The graphs below compare New Zealand and South Island controlled storage to the relevant Electricity Risk Status Curves.